saulm314/TwitchChatOffset/README.md

 # TwitchChatOffset
 This is TwitchChatOffset.

-The purpose of this software is to take a JSON Twitch chat file, apply various transformations to it, and serialize it back into one of various formats (JSON, YTT, plaintext).
-The primary uses are for cropping/delaying Twitch chats and for converting JSON Twitch chat files into YTT YouTube subtitle files, so that the Twitch chat can be replayed directly in YouTube, as seen [here](https://youtu.be/y7_ZrMJNHUk).
+The purpose of this software is to take a JSON Twitch chat file, apply various transformations to it, and serialize it back into one of various formats (JSON, YTT, ASS, plaintext).
+The primary uses are for cropping/delaying Twitch chats and for converting JSON Twitch chat files into YTT YouTube subtitle files (or general ASS subtitle files that can be played in a local video player such as VLC), so that the Twitch chat can be replayed directly in YouTube, as seen [here](https://youtu.be/y7_ZrMJNHUk).

 TwitchChatOffset also supports bulk transformations, so if you have many Twitch chats (or one big Twitch chat that needs to split into several videos), you can put the details of each chat into a CSV table and TwitchChatOffset will automatically apply all the transformations into as many files as needed.

-The app has been tested quite extensively with over 150 unit tests, but if you find a bug feel free to raise an issue.
-To handle the YTT conversions, the app uses [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter).
+To handle the YTT conversions, the app uses a fork of [YTSubConverter](https://github.com/arcusmaximus/YTSubConverter).

 TwitchChatOffset can be run on any operating system that supports the .NET Runtime (Windows, MacOS, Linux), though you may need to install .NET manually if you don't have it already.

 TwitchChatOffset is available as a console application only.

+## WARNING
+**TwitchChatOffset will only warn you about overwriting files if for any given transformation the input file is the same as the output file.
+If the output file differs from the input file, or if the output file is the same as an input file from a different transformation, no warning will be given!**
 # Installation
 To install the app, first download the latest release [here](https://github.com/saulm314/TwitchChatOffset/releases), and extract the ZIP file.

 Then, to run the app, open a terminal and navigate to the folder where you extracted the ZIP file, and run `.\TwitchChatOffset.exe` on Windows or `dotnet TwitchChatOffset.dll` on any operating system.
 If it doesn't work, you likely don't have the .NET runtime installed.
-The required .NET version is 9+, so you can download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0/runtime) and once you have it installed try running the app again.
+The required .NET version is 10+, so you can download it [here](https://dotnet.microsoft.com/en-us/download/dotnet/10.0/runtime) and once you have it installed try running the app again.

 If you are on Windows, it is recommended to use [PowerShell](https://github.com/PowerShell/PowerShell/releases) rather than the default terminal app, since the default terminal may not be able to parse the command inputs correctly.
 In particular, the default terminal does not parse `""` as an empty string but rather it thinks no input was provided at all.